Here is a tale told to me by a male client (these are rare, so enjoy).

 The color room confessionals advice: Maybe hold back from writing a ‘Home Remedies’ book anytime soon, or a parenting book for that matter.
 Also, don’t expect a call from me for advice next time my child is sick.

-Anonymous asked: Do you know what that hair accessory is called? (the one on Kate Winslet's hair)
+Anonymous said: Do you know what that hair accessory is called? (the one on Kate Winslet's hair)

 It looks to me like she’s wearing a couple of long barrettes placed strategically throughout her hair.
 If the barrette appears to be longer it’s just two put together.